mishraabhyuday/Text_Mercato_Task/README.md

 The average training accuracy is about 45% .
 The final prediction is shown in the below lines of code and is tested over an image test_img.jpg downloaded from internet and later on random 5 images from the dataset.

+Assgn2:
+In this, we input images and expect to get the Neckline,Material,etc.
+The CNN model is very less accurate due to less dataset available,hence I used the VGG19 model and trained the model on the given dataset alongwith using augmentation technique to optimize my algorithm.
+Hence ,This is the soln.